Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models: Introduction

+In view of the above issue, this paper targets empowering the embedding-based KBQA models with the skills of numerical reasoning to address the ordinal constrained questions.
+The ordinal constraint is summarized as one of the most important constraints via web query analysis~\cite{bao-etal-2016-constraint} and ordinal is also defined as the second fundamental measurement to capture data in the forms of surveys\footnote{https://www.questionpro.com/blog/nominal-ordinal-interval-ratio/}.
+Existing embedding-based models lack such numerical reasoning skills because their created number embeddings can not encode two critical properties:

-Unfortunately, almost none of existing embedding-based models have numerical reasoning skills, because their embeddings cannot encode two critical numerical properties: \textbf{relative magnitude} between numbers, such as ``$1\prec2\prec3$'', and \textbf{ordinal relationship} between each number and the ordinal determiner.\footnote{We use ``$1\prec2\prec3$'' to denote that the magnitude between 1 and 2 is closer than that between 1 and 3 instead of ``$1<2<3$'' because the embeddings can only reflect the relative distance rather than the absolute magnitude.} For example, 3 in ``$1\prec2\prec3$'' is identified as the largest number for the ordinal determiner ``largest''.
-As a result, they typically cannot answer such a complex ordinal constrained question ``What is Taylor Swift’s latest album?'' in Figure~\ref{fig:framework}.
+\begin{itemize} \item \textbf{Relative Magnitude} between numbers, such as ``$1\prec2\prec3$'' \footnote{We use ``$1\prec2\prec3$'' to denote that the magnitude between 1 and 2 is closer than that between 1 and 3 instead of ``$1<2<3$'' because the embeddings can only reflect the relative distance rather than the absolute magnitude.}. \item \textbf{Ordinal relationship} between each number and the ordinal determiner.
+For example, 3 in ``$1\prec2\prec3$'' is identified as the largest number for the ordinal determiner ``largest''. \end{itemize}

-This paper thereby proposes a new embedding-based KBQA framework which particularly takes numerical reasoning into account to address such ordinal constrained question, as the ordinal constraint is one of the most important constraints via web query analysis~\cite{bao-etal-2016-constraint} and accounts for 5-10\% in KBQA datasets.
-Numerical reasoning has also been studied in machine reading comprehension~\cite{yu2018qanet, wallace2019nlp, zhang2020language,geva2020injecting}, but it attends to the closed-domain textual documents instead of the open-domain structured KB.

-In our framework, in order to learn the number embeddings with the above numerical properties, we introduce a numerical reasoning module named \underline{N}umerical\underline{T}ransformer (NT), which is a transformer-structured model with a special self-attention mask matrix to distinguish the scales of the numbers.
-To inject the number embeddings into the entity embeddings learned by any embedding-based KBQA model, we propose a comprehensive reasoning module, which can locate the most relevant entities and numbers to the question and integrate their embeddings.
-Under our framework, we propose \swmodel which is instantiated by NSM~\cite{He_2021}, a state-of-the-art embedding-based KBQA model. \swmodel can be learned by the end-to-end QA supervision signals.

-Although the \smodel in \swmodel has the potential to model the rich interactions between the question and the numbers, the number embeddings cannot be explicitly taught with the above two numerical properties.
-To enhance the number embedding learning, we introduce two pre-training tasks with explicit numerical-oriented loss functions on two generated training datasets.
-In addition, a template-based data augmentation approach is applied to enrich the ordinal constrained QA pairs for sufficient training.